S0Eric/CSJSMeetup2103/Outline.md

 # Introduction

-Hello everyone, my name is Eric Schmucker.
+Hello.
+It's good to see everyone.
+My name is Eric Schmucker.

 I have a lot to cover, so I'll try and move along quickly, but please don't hesitate to stop me to ask questions or give feedback.